shadowspawn/nvh/README.md

 These node support aliases may be used, although simply resolve to the latest matching version:

 - `lts`, `active`, `lts_active`, `lts_latest`, `supported`, `current`

-There is an `auto` label to read the target version from a file in the current directory, or any parent directory. `nvh` looks for in order:

-- `.nvh-node-version`: version on single line.
-Custom to `nvh`.
-- `.node-version`: version on single line.
-Used by multiple tools: [node-version-usage](https://github.com/shadowspawn/node-version-usage)
-- `.nvmrc`: version on single line.
-Used by `nvm`.
-- `package.json`: use `engines` field to determine compatible `node`.
-Requires an installed version of `node`, and uses `npx semver` to resolve complex ranges.

 The last version form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder optionally followed by the complete or incomplete version.
 For example: